 Language is another important consideration.
 If students are not familiar with the language of the host country, an introduction to the language and basic survival phrases prior to departure is necessary if students are to feel comfortable interacting with the culture on the most basic level.
-Faculty should encourage students to take language classes prior to departure, if possible.
-Some resources include Duolingo, italia., and Babbel.
+Faculty should encourage students to take language classes prior to departure, if at all possible.